+During sleep, you go through different stages of sleep, some of which are as different from each other as they are from being awake.
 Sleep is an active state – even though you don’t remember most of what happens during the night.
-You go through different stages of sleep, some of which are as different from each other as they are from being awake.

 There are 5 stages of sleep that follow each other in a cyclical fashion: wake, relaxed wakefulness, light sleep, deep sleep and REM sleep.
 After reading this article, you’ll have a basic understanding of the sleep stages, what happens during them and how they affect you during the day.